fallahn/xygine/Demo/readme.md

 Other names are ignored.
 The object type is irrelevant as the game only loads the positions.
 Object tiles may be used to help aid in visual design.

+Maps have the following available properties:

+* use_bubbles - An optional boolean property.
+If this is explicitly set to false then the player will not be able to fire bubbles.
+Use this on maps which have respawnable crates that can be used as weapons instead, as when bubbles are disabled players are able to pick up crates to move them around.
+* colour_quad - This represents the quadrant of a colour wheel used to define the colour of the background of the current map.
+This can be set to compliment the colour of the map geometry.
+The following values are available
+  * 0 - Yellow
+  * 1 - Green
+  * 2 - Blue
+  * 3 - Red
-Finally, maps have an optional property `round_time` which is a floating point value, in seconds, that defines how long the map will run before the 'Hurry Up!' warning is given.
+* round_time - a floating point value, in seconds, that defines how long the map will run before the 'Hurry Up!' warning is given.
 Maps without a value default to 39 seconds.

 Maps will appear in the playlist once they are copied to the assets/maps directory, and the corresponding entry added to the mapcycle.txt file.